-Just About Managing sees the highest emissions overall as public transport use and active travel remains largely unchanged from today's levels and there is a slower uptake of zero-emissions cars and vans in the short-term and HGVs in the long-term.
-Prioritised Places sees slightly more ambitious emissions reductions in the short-term compared to Just About Managing through an emphasis on localised activity and use of public transport, though a failure to sufficiently embrace technology sees a high proportion of diesel-run HGVs and similar emissions to Just About Managing in 2050.
+Just About Managing sees the highest emissions overall as public transport use and active travel remains largely unchanged from today's levels and there is a slower uptake of zero-emissions cars and vans in the short-term.
+Prioritised Places sees slightly more ambitious emissions reductions in the short-term compared to Just About Managing through an emphasis on localised activity and use of public transport, though a failure to sufficiently embrace technology sees similar emissions to Just About Managing by 2050.

-With high-density living, a rapid uptake of zero-emission vehicles and strong government action on climate change, Urban Zero Carbon sees the lowest emissions in all years and is near-zero by 2050.
-Digitally Distributed sees slower progress in the short-term due to more dispersed growth, slightly slower uptake of zero-emission vehicles and a preference for individualised transport.
+With high-density living, a rapid uptake of zero-emission vehicles and strong government action on climate change, Urban Zero Carbon sees the lowest emissions in all years and exceeds the carbon budget by the least.
+Digitally Distributed sees slower progress in the short-term due to more dispersed growth, slightly slower uptake of zeroemission vehicles and a preference for individualised transport.